Legandy/SamuraiTitan/README.md

 **Required by Server and Client**

 ### Descritpion
-Vanguard Titan equipped with a broadsword, sword core and multipurpose ability mounts.
+Vanguard Titan equipped with a broadsword, sword core and multipurpose ability mounts. <br>
 Not balanced.
 Mostly desinged for fun and Frontier Defense.

 Choose between five Samurai variants (Aegis Upgrades differences):